gundy27/waypoints-prototype-v2/design-guide.md

 - Overload any single screen — if it feels crowded, break it into sections
 - Use decorative animations — every motion should have purpose
 - Add drop shadows heavier than the specs above — keep it flat and clean
+- **Ever render any UI outside the `max-w-[428px]` mobile column** — modals, drawers, popups, sheets, and overlays must all stay within this column